Ontario is heading into a change in season.

 The elderly, young children and people with chronic illness are at greater risk of more severe complications.

 The health unit website states there were 18,000 deaths worldwide due to the H1N1 flu virus in 2009.
-In 1918 a Spanish Flu outbreak claimed more than 20 million lives worldwide, which is more than both world wars combined.
+In 1918 a Spanish Flu outbreak claimed more than 20 million lives worldwide.

 The flu vaccine is available for free to Ontario residents over 6-months old.